zarif23/LightOJ/README.md

 # LightOJ
-Here is some of my code of the problem I've solved in LightOJ
+Here is some of my code of the problem I've solved in LightOJ.